bostontrader/androidNDKStudy/README.md

 # How to get started with Android Studio, the Experimental Gradle plugin, the NDK, JNI, C, and C++

 The vast majority of Android development is done using Java.
-However, there are times when we want to access "native" code from Java.
-For example, maybe you have some C or C++ code that you want to access from your Java code.
+However, there are times when we want to access native code from Java.
+For example, maybe you have some C or C++ code that you want to use.
 Whether this is a good idea or not is a separate issue.
 Assuming that you've c/o/n/s/u/l/t/e/d/ /y/o/u/r/ /8/-/b/a/l/l/ made your informed decision and have decided to do it, let me share some tips that I found useful.

-You'll be happy to know that doing this with Android Studio and Gradle is very feasible.
+Overall, you'll be happy to know that doing this with Android Studio and Gradle is very feasible.
-As of the time of writing (Aug 2015), this apparently is a recent development and almost all other documentation that I have found was for doing this with Eclipse, the command line, or doing various contortions to make it work with Android Studio and Gradle.
+As of the time of writing (Aug 2015), this apparently is a recent development and all other documentation that I have found was for doing this with Eclipse, the command line, or doing various contortions to make it work with Android Studio and Gradle.
 Fortunately none of that's necessary.